Persian Constitutional Revolution: The Minor Tyranny and the civil war of 1908–1909

 In 1908, the shah moved to "exploit the divisions within the ranks of the reformers" and eliminate the majlis, staging a coup d'état and creating a period in Iranian history called the Minor Tyranny.
 It was at this point that Fazlollah Nori defected from the constitutionalists, helping the shah kill some revolutionaries and bomb the parliament.

 Iran tried to remain free of Russian influence through resistance (via the majlis) to the shah's policies.

 Parliament appointed American lawyer William Morgan Shuster as Iran's treasurer-general.
 In response, Russia issued an ultimatum to expel Shuster and suspend the parliament, occupying Tabriz.

-After shelling the Majles (parliament) of Iran in the capital Tehran, 40,000 of Mohammad Ali Shah's soldiers were ordered to attack Tabriz, where Constitutional rebels were holding out.
+After shelling the Majles (parliament) of Iran in the capital Tehran, 40,000 of Mohammad Ali Shah Qajar's soldiers were ordered to attack Tabriz, where Constitutional rebels were holding out.
 Sattar Khan was appointed the commander in chief of High Council, i.e. commander of the constitutionalist forces.
 By April 1909, the Tabriz rebels had lost large numbers of fighters, but succeeded in driving out royalist forces from the city, and Sattar Khan and his lieutenant Bagher Khan had distinguished themselves as heroes.
 Inspired by this victory, constitutionalists across Iran set up special committees in Tehran, Rasht, Qazvin, Isfahan and other cities, and the powerful Bakhtiyari tribal leaders threw their support to the Tabriz rebels.

-Constitutionalist forces marched to Tehran, forced Mohammad Ali Shah's abdication in favor of his young son Ahmad Shah Qajar, and re-established the constitution in 1909.
+Constitutionalist forces marched to Tehran, forced Mohammad Ali Shah Qajar's abdication in favor of his young son Ahmad Shah Qajar, and re-established the constitution in 1909.

 A further split in the revolutionary movement occurred in 1910 when "a group of guerrilla fighters headed by Sattar Khan, refused to obey a government order to disarm."
 After a "brief but violent confrontation" in which Sattar Khan was wounded, Yeprem Khan, the recently appointed police chief of Tehran "succeeded in disarming them".